Kotik112/Kotik112/README.md

 - 👀 I’m interested in IoT development, Programming, Microchip processors and everything therein.
 - 🌱 I’m currently learning Python and C/C++.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Arman.Iqbal@yh.nackademin.se

 <!---
 Kotik112/Kotik112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.